mattparker/lamplighthelp/v0/12-3-0_Viewing_all_comm_records.markdown

 __Display additional columns__

 The second search bar is called 'Additional data columns to display'.
 This does not filter, but simply adds additional columns to your table.
-Clicking on here will allow you to display names of different {{person}}s or {{organisation}}s who have attended, as well as other items from your work records.
+Clicking on here will allow you to display names of different {{person}}s or {{organisation}}s who have attended, as well as other items from your {{comm}} records.

 __Saving your view__

 You can adjust the columns shown in the table, by right clicking in the headings row of the table.
-This will show you a list of rows.
-Ticked rows are shown, and unticked rows are hidden.
+This will show you a list of columns.
+Ticked columns are shown, and unticked columns are hidden.
 You can change this by clicking on the item you wish to show or hide.
 If you wish to make that change the default view, click again and from the bottom of the pop-up list, choose 'Save table columns layout'.
 This will now be shown as the default view for you.
 This only affects you, and not the rest of your team.
 Choose 'Reset table columns layout' to return to the system standard.
 (If you have added additional columns from the 'Additional data columns to display' view, these can also be saved.)

 __Downloading and printing the table__